Adria oil pipeline

-Adria oil pipeline (Jadranski naftovod, Adria-kőolajvezeték, Јадрански нафтовод; also known as Yugoslav Pipeline and JANAF pipeline) is a crude oil pipeline in Croatia, Serbia, and Hungary with branch lines to Slovenia and Bosnia and Herzegovina.
+Adria oil pipeline (Note: Jadranski naftovod, Adria-kőolajvezeték, Јадрански нафтовод; also known as Yugoslav pipeline and JANAF pipeline) is a crude oil pipeline in Croatia, Serbia, and Hungary, with branch lines to Slovenia and Bosnia and Herzegovina.

 History

 The idea of the Adria pipeline was first discussed in 1964 by Yugoslav officials.
-The plan proposed in October 1965 foresaw a pipeline with a capacity of about 10 million tonnes per annum to supply Yugoslav refineries in Croatia, Bosnia and Herzegovina, and Vojvodina in Serbia with a branch line to the Hungarian border or through Ljubljana to Graz in Austria.
-The project foresaw to supply refineries in Sisak, Lendava, Bosanski Brod, Novi Sad and Pančevo.
-In June 1966 it was published that the pipeline was to have a diameter of 510 mm and that the first 176 km long section would lead from Bakar or Rijeka to Sisak.
-The annual capacity of the Bakar-Sisak section was scheduled to 17 million tonnes.
-From Sisak, the 107 km long northern branch was to be extend to the border town of Botovo, 20 km from the Hungarian pipeline between Nagykanizsa and Budapest.
-The 135 km long eastern branch was to be extend to Bosanski Brod on the Sava River, and from there for about 84 km to the Danubian port of Vukovar.
-A completion date for the Bosanski Brod-Vukovar section was set on 1 May 1968.
-In addition, a branch from Bosanski Brod to the Danubian port of Pančevo near Belgrade was foreseen.
+The plan in October 1965 proposed a pipeline with a capacity of about 10 million tonnes per annum to supply Yugoslav refineries in Croatia, Bosnia and Herzegovina, and Vojvodina in northern Serbia.
+It would include a branch line to the Hungarian border and pass through Ljubljana to Graz in Austria.
+The project was intended to supply oil refineries in Sisak, Lendava, Bosanski Brod, Novi Sad and Pančevo.
+In June 1966 the pipeline was to have a diameter of 510 mm and its first 176 km-long section would begin in Bakar or in Rijeka.
+The annual capacity of the Bakar-Sisak section was to be 17 million tonnes.
+From Sisak, the 107 km-long northern branch was to be extend to the border town of Botovo, 20 km from the Hungarian pipeline between Nagykanizsa and Budapest.
+The 135 km-long eastern branch was to be extend to Bosanski Brod on the Sava River, and from there was to continue about 84 km to the Danubian port of Vukovar.
+A completion date for the Bosanski Brod-Vukovar section was set on May 1, 1968.
+In addition, a branch from Bosanski Brod to the Danubian port of Pančevo near Belgrade was planned.
 This proposal was supported Croatian authorities and INA oil company.
-Another proposal about a 328 km long pipeline from the port of Ploče through Sarajevo to Bosanski Brod and then to Vukovar, preferred by Bosnian and Serbian authorities and companies, was disapproved.
+Another proposal called for a 328 km-long pipeline from the port of Ploče, through Sarajevo, and finally to Bosanski Brod and Vukovar.
+This was preferred by Bosnian and Serbian authorities and companies, but was ultimately rejected.

-In 1966, Czechoslovakia offered to participate in the construction of the northern branch of Adria pipeline by supplying pipes and equipment.
+In 1966, Czechoslovakia offered to participate in the construction of the northern branch of the Adria pipeline by supplying pipes and equipment.
 This offer was accepted in July 1967.
-Early in June 1967, preliminary talks began between Yugoslav and Austrian experts about a Bakar-Vienna pipeline (via Hungary) with a total annual capacity of 22 million tonnes.
-Another proposal was about an extension of the planned Yugoslav-Hungarian section to Austria.
-At the same time, construction of the eastern branch from Bosanski Brod to Vukovar started.
+Early in June 1967, preliminary talks began between Yugoslav and Austrian experts about a Bakar-Vienna pipeline (via Hungary), with a total annual capacity of 22 million tonnes.
+Another proposal was for an extension of the planned Yugoslav-Hungarian section to Austria.
+At the same time, construction of the eastern branch from Bosanski Brod to Vukovar began.